simonem/PhD_Thesis/results.md

 UbiDisco hinders the user from the complexity of configuring technical details by means of *discovery actions*.
 The user can link two systems by reading a barcode or RFID tag which identifies the device/service and provide technical details for the configuration of the link.
 For example CroMAR running on a iPad can be linked to WATCHiT, by reading a barcode printed on the device hardware.
 In this way WATCHiT and CroMAR network addresses and protocols in use are exchanged between the two systems.
 WATCHiT becomes a data provider for CroMAR until a new *discovery action* links WATCHiT to a new system (e.g. another instance of CroMAR or Trainer).

-*Relation to the research questions: * The paper contributes to  RQ3, “How digital manufacturing and open source hardware and software can inform rapid prototyping of sensor-based human-computer interfaces for capturing and visualising reflection-useful data?”
+*Relation to the research questions: * The paper contributes to  RQ3, “How technology tools for supporting reflection can be rapid prototyped?”